How to reuse or recycle unwanted or old books, both hardback and paperback.

 If you need two hands, they are too heavy.

-Once the bags are filled please contact the Waste and Recycling Team and we will arrange for the bags of books to be uplifted by our Waste and Recycling Assistants.
+If you need an uplift of books for recycling, please contact the Waste and Recycling Team and we will arrange for the bags or boxes of books to be uplifted by our Waste and Recycling Assistants.

 The books will be sent off for recycling.
 For more information on what happens when the recycling leaves the University please follow the link below: